bep20/create-my-token/README.md

-3- Fill in the token information to be created
+3- Fill in the token information to be created , choose your functions burnable,mintable, tax fee to holders, tax fee to your wallet
 <br>
 <br>